-The Downtown Phoenix Podcast was a project I created in 2014 to try to bring spacious conversation to issues relevant to the urban moment in Phoenix.
-The first (and so far only) series consisted of eight episodes featuring interviews and perspectives that weren’t normally a part of the urban Phoenix conversation.
+The Downtown Phoenix Podcast was a project I created in 2014 to bring spacious conversation to issues relevant to the urban moment in Phoenix.
+The series consisted of eight episodes featuring interviews and perspectives that weren’t normally a part of the urban Phoenix conversation.
 It was a project that was guided by ten editorial principles because, even though it was a podcast, it was an attempt at serious central-city journalism.

 Who was/is involved with the Podcast?
 The original 2014 series was produced by me (well, my eponymous consulting firm) and the original production space was a conference room in the offices of the then-Downtown Phoenix Partnership (you might know them today as Downtown Phoenix, Inc.).
 Although they were gracious with their space and lending their audio equipment to the cause, they didn’t have any editorial involvement with the Podcast.

 What’s with the title and filler music?
 You’re hearing extracts from The Carnival of the Animals by Camille Saint-Saëns.
 I found a public domain recording of this work so I didn’t have to pay music licensing fees.
 See if you can identify the individual movements I used.

 Can I still listen to the original eight episodes?
 Yes, you can!
 I’m not going to take those offline because the content in most of the episodes is still timely today.
 Also, they are a part of my career portfolio and I’m also very proud of this work.
 You can click on the banner image for each episode to go to a page with the archived show notes and links from the original 2014 release as well as listen again to each episode.

 Episode 1: “A Podcast of Action” (released 3 March 2014).
 The inaugural episode outlined the mission of the Podcast and had then-Downtown Phoenix Inc. CEO David Krietor in conversation.